ThuverX/mysims-research/src/Modding/HowTo/GlobalMod.md

 - Controllers only run their `run()` function once by default.
 - Controllers don't by default have Class Constructors (not to be confused with `constructor()` function.
 That's different.
 See **"Using a Constructor-like way to set up our controller"** below.)
 - Controllers don't save your variable data by default, after save & Quitting the game.
 - You can set up a controller through an interaction call.
-(See "How to destroy my controller", so you don't end up with a billion controllers in one world.)
 - Controllers will keep their current data whenever you go from one world to another